Redocly/create-openapi-repo/README.md

 ## Commands

-The generated repository installs a dependency for our `openapi-cli` tool which supports the following commands:
+The generated repository installs a dependency for our `redocly-cli` tool which supports the following commands:

  - `npm start`: Starts the preview server
  - `npm run build`: Bundles a multi-file OpenAPI definition into a single file